Ozone Cracking in Tires: 6 Signs to Replace Them

 Tire dressing cannot repair cracked rubber or restore lost strength.
 It may improve appearance, but you still need to inspect crack depth and replace unsafe tires.

 Safety Disclaimer: This article is for informational purposes only and does not replace a tire inspection by a qualified technician.
-Ask a professional to inspect any tire with deep cracks, bulges, exposed cords, or rapid damage growth before you drive on it.
+Ask a professional to inspect any tire with deep cracks, bulges, exposed cords, repeated air loss, or rapid damage growth before you drive on it.

 What to Do Next

 Ozone cracking can weaken a tire before the tread looks worn out.
-Check your tires often, store spare or seasonal tires with care, and act fast when cracks deepen.
+Check your tires monthly, confirm tire age with the DOT date code, store spare or seasonal tires with care, and act fast when cracks deepen.

 If you see more than light surface checking, ask a trained tire technician to inspect the tire.
 A clear inspection helps you decide whether to keep driving, repair a related issue, or replace the tire before it fails.